Tight Quantum Lower Bound for Approximate Counting with Quantum States: Preliminaries on Representation Theory

-We can also describe how the individual terms $\SpeAlt nj$ above are embedded into $\Johnson nk$.
-For that, the following notation is handy.
-For two disjoint sets $A$ and $B$, let $A\boxtimes B$ denote their disjoint union, which we extend by linearity.
+In this section, we will use \rf{thm:Et} to analyse its structure.
+Although the results are well-known, this serves as a warm-up for the next sections.
+We will need the following piece of notation.
+For two disjoint sets $A, B\subseteq [n]$, let $A\sqtimes B$ denote their disjoint union.
+We extend this notation to formal linear combinations of sets in a straightforward way.
 For instance,

-which is an element of the Johnson association scheme with $k=2$ and $n\ge 4$.
-In essence, this is similar to the way tensor product is handled in quantum computation, but with the exception that the sets are unordered and the promise that the multipliers are disjoint.
-We use a different notation to emphasise these differences.
+This notation is similar to tensor products with the distinction that the sets are unordered and the promise that the multipliers are disjoint.
+The symbol $\sqtimes$ is a combination of the symbols for the disjoint union $\sqcup$ and the product $\times$.